OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 echo "Want to use it again?
 Start your emulator with 'emulator -avd NAMEOFX86A8.0 -writable-system -selinux permissive'"
 ```

-Please note that Xposed, as of early 2019, does not work on Android Pie yet.
+Please note that Xposed, as of early 2019, does not work on Android 9 (API level 28) yet.

 #### Recommended Tools - Host computer